Ivi logo mobile

 4) Can I drive a Show or Display car?

-5) Do cars that meet the 25 year criteria that are approved by DOT and EPA still have a 2500 mile a year limit under the show or display rule?
+5) Do cars that meet the 25 year criteria that are approved by DOT and EPA still have a 2500 mile a year limit under the Show or Display rule?